logiceditor-com/codebase/src/lua/project-templates/server/doc/setup.md

 Most likely it is localhost-<your-initials>.
 But ask AG.

-2. Install rocks

-TODO: THIS PART TO BE FILLED AFTER CLEAN SYSTEM DEPLOYEMENT WILL BE TESTED

-3. Check if deploy-rocks would work
+2. Check if deploy-rocks would work

 This command should not crash: